jacubero/VBF/Sphinx/source/representations_d/anf.rst

 where :math:`{\matr{ANF}_F}^i` is the *i*-th column of :math:`\matr{ANF}_F`.

-The ANF Table can be derived from the Truth Table by a binary matrix transformation called the Algebraic Normal Form Transformation (implemented in the VBF library with $getanf$ method).
-The Truth Table can be obtained from the ANF Table using a method we call $rev$.
+The ANF Table can be derived from the Truth Table by a binary matrix transformation called the Algebraic Normal Form Transformation (implemented in the VBF library with *getanf* method).
+The Truth Table can be obtained from the ANF Table using a method we call *rev*.

 Library
 =======